Discover more from The Retroist

 I like running The Hidden Shrine of Tamoachan and really enjoyed my time played as a dwarf in the G series.

-I never owned a single one of these games as a kid.
-I did by Dungeon! a few years ago, but have yet to play it.
+I never owned a single one of these games as a kid, but I did buy Dungeon! a few years ago, but have yet to play it.

 Love the art on these games.
 I owned The Awful Green Things from Outer Space.
 It was fun, but we didn’t play it much.